 “Make sure you've created a digital folder on your laptop where you'll place all your financial statements, checking, savings, retirement funds, pay stubs, and tax returns ready to send at a moment’s notice,” Perez Jr. said.
 “Make certain they are the most recent across the board.
 Think as recent as this week.”

 Despite the challenges it may come with, it’s still a smart time to refinance.
-Mortgage rates are among the lowest they’ve ever been, and, according to the latest Mortgage Monitor from Black Knight, about 18 million homeowners could reduce their interest rate by at least 0.75 percentage points through refinancing soon.
-On average, that’s a savings of $289 per month.
+Mortgage rates are among the lowest they’ve ever been.

 If you're considering a refinance:

-- Possibly work on improving your credit score or taking on a side gig for extra money—both could make the process easier once you apply
+- Work on improving your credit score or taking on a side gig for extra money—both could make the process easier once you apply.